jsdoc2md/jsdoc-to-markdown/example/options/formatting options/example-lang/readme.md

     "name": "one",
     "scope": "global",
     "kind": "function",
-    "description": "A simple example written in the default `--example-lang` (javascript)", "examples": [
+    "description": "A simple example with some code.. it will format using the language specified by `--example-lang`", "examples": [
       "var result = one();"
     ],